m-rcd/bank-tech-test/README.md

 ```
 As a user
-So that I can save my money in one place
+So that I can save money
 I can deposit money in my account
 ```